meegpipe/meegpipe/tutorials/mff2pset/README.md

 ## Where are the converted files?

-As usual, _meegpipe_ stores the processing results for file `fileX.mff` under a directory called `fileX.meegpipe`.
-In my particular case, the following directory structureUnder Linux or Mac OS X you can easily find the converted files using this command in a shell window:
+Recall that _meegpipe_ always stores the processing results for file `fileX.mff`  under a directory called `fileX.meegpipe`.
+Under Linux or Mac OS X you can easily find the converted files using the shell command line utility `find`:

 ````
 find ./ -regex '.*_mff2pset.pset.*'
 ````

-The following shell command will copy move converted files to directory `/data1/import/ssmd/140517`:
+The following shell command would move converted files to directory `/data1/import/ssmd/140517`:

 ````
-find ./ -regex '.*_mff2pset.pset.*' | xargs -I{} cp "{}" /data1/import/ssmd/140517
+find ./ -regex '.*_mff2pset.pset.*' | xargs -I{} mv "{}" /data1/import/ssmd/140517
 ````